bobbysciacchitano/manuel/README.md

 The easy to use PHP Serializer.
 Because translation shouldn't be a chore.

-This project was heavily inspired by PHP League's Fractal project.

 #### How to use

 To serialize an object you first need to create a transformer.
 Transformers must implement the transform method and return an array.
 Transformers can accept any type of data or object that requires serialisation.